hydroper/as3parser/docs/features.md

 The _typeInference_ compiler option adds type inference for specific contexts such that:

 - constants from tagged enums implicitly convert to tagged enums,
-- variable bindings have the type of the assigned expression, and
+- variable bindings have the type of the assigned expression,
-- function signatures without a return type annotation are taken as returning `void`.
+- function signatures without a return type annotation are taken as returning `void`, and
+- `for` and `for each` perform type inference for the left variable based on the iterable.

 The compiler with the _typeInference_ option being true still emits warnings for untyped function parameters except: